10up/wp-newrelic/README.md

 ### User

 The user attribute is set using [newrelic_set_user_attributes](https://docs.newrelic.com/docs/agents/php-agent/configuration/php-agent-api#api-set-user-attributes).
 If the user is logged in, the user ID will be set as the user attribute and if not the user attribute will be set to `not-logged-in`.
-Ex: In New Relic Insights you can query transactions for non-logged in users as
+Ex: In New Relic Insights you can query Transactions for non-logged in users as
 ```
 SELECT * FROM Transaction WHERE appName = '{appName}' AND user = 'not-logged-in'
 ```